-Join us on Thursday, November 5, 2020, when you will have the opportunity to visit the NIST campus in Gaithersburg, Maryland, meet our scientists and learn how they are using advanced methods in metrology, computer science and statistics to strengthen forensic science.
+Join us virtually on Thursday November 5th and Friday November 6th, 2020 to learn how NIST scientists are using advanced methods in metrology, computer science and statistics to strengthen forensic science.

-Title: Applications, Considerations, and Strategies for Implementation of DART-MS in Forensic Laboratories
+Workshop 1: Applications, Considerations, and Strategies for Implementation of DART-MS in Forensic Laboratories

 Hosts: Edward Sisco, Elizabeth L. Robinson, Luther Schaeffer (NIJ-OIFS)